Vendors & Designers

 The Scottish Yarn Festival

-Our own custom yarn will be available at the Scottish Wool Producers Showcase.
-We’ll be launching a new ‘clan’ to the existing range of 10 colours and 3 natural blends – all of which are available in 4-ply and DK – and we’ll be introducing Baird and Tait in Aran.
+Our own custom yarn will be available at The Scottish Yarn Festival.
+We’ll be launching a new ‘clan’ to the existing range of 11 colours and 3 natural blends – all of which are available in 4-ply and DK – and we’ll be introducing another two DK marls.

 Slow grown from Scottish provenance Shetland and Cheviot fleece before being worsted spun in Yorkshire, our yarn yields outstanding stitch definition to cables, colour-work, and lace.